Bodyweight Chest Workout

 If you're strong enough to go far beyond the recommended rep range and you don't have a choice at the moment to change the exercise or simply prefer not changing it, you can continue using it and go near or until failure, just like when performing it within the specified rep range.
 Just know that there will be some unwanted differences in terms of growth stimulus and fatigue.

-Proximity to Failure:
+Proximity to Failure

 While it is okay to go until failure, especially at the start when you don't yet know what that feels like and want to avoid undertraining, it's generally recommended to use it sparingly and instead leave 1-2 repetitions in reserve (RIR).
+This is especially true for exercises earlier in the session — conserving energy and limiting fatigue there helps you maintain good performance on the exercises that follow.

-Training Frequency:
+Training Frequency

 Depending on your recovery rate, you can perform this routine 2-3 times per week.